bretto36/docs/docs/tenancy/1.x/tutorial-multi-database.md

 > Important: This event expects to **return** an instance/class that will provide the configuration of the connection, not the configuration itself.

 In this example, we will tell tenancy that this listener is responsible for configuring that connection.
-We do this by simply returning the instance like shown below.
+We do this by simply returning the instance as shown below.

 ```php
 namespace App\Listeners;